OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 ### -SourceId

 Specifies the source of the record.
-You can use this in place of **Id** but cannot be used with other parameters like **ParentId**.
+You can use this in place of **Id** but can't be used with other parameters like **ParentId**.

 ```yaml